Drenica: Middle Ages

 Between 1246 and 1255, Stefan Uroš I had reported Albanian toponyms in the Drenica valley.
-A chrisobull of the Serbian Tsar Stefan Dušan that was given to the Monastery of Saint Mihail and Gavril in Prizren between the years of 1348-1353 states the presence of Albanians in the Plains of Dukagjin, the vicinity of Prizren and in the villages of Drenica.
+A chrysobull of the Serbian Tsar Stefan Dušan that was given to the Monastery of Saint Mihail and Gavril in Prizren between the years of 1348-1353 states the presence of Albanians in the Plains of Dukagjin, the vicinity of Prizren and in the villages of Drenica.
+Albanian toponyms such as Arbanaski Potok are mentioned in the region in a document older than the years of 1253-1254.

 Draškovina was the name of a medieval Serbian župa (county) that included parts of Dukagjini and northern Drenica.
 The area of Kosovo, including Drenica, was part of Vuk Branković's territory during the fall of the Serbian Empire.
 Drenica was first mentioned as a župa at the end of the Middle Ages.
 It was mentioned in 1413, when Đurađ Branković, his mother Mara, and brothers Đurađ and Lazar, endowed the village of Dobroševce to the Monastery of Saint Paul of Mount Athos.
 Despot Đurađ Branković (1427–1456) founded the Devič monastery in the region.
-Other than Devič, in this region there were many other Serbian orthodox monasteries, so Drenica was often called second Serbian Holy Mountain.
-During the Ottoman period, the monastery of Devič was protected by local Albanian Muslims on who's territory Devič was situated on.
+There were many Serbian Orthodox monasteries besides Devič in Drenica, so it was often called the second Serbian Holy Mountain.
+During the Ottoman period, the monastery of Devič was protected by local Albanian Muslims on whose territory Devič was situated on.

-Ottoman Times

-During the Albanian Uprising of 1912, freedom fighters from Drenica, under the command of Zejnullah Bey, occupied Vushtrri.

 Interwar Period

-During the Interwar Period, disaffected Kosovar Albanians formed a 'Committee for the National Defence of Kosovo' in Shkoder in 1918, their main demand being the unification of Kosovo with Albania.
+During the Interwar Period, disaffected Kosovar Albanians formed a 'Committee for the National Defence of Kosovo' in Shkodër in 1918, their main demand being the unification of Kosovo with Albania.
 A general revolt started, known as the Kachak (outlaw) movement, led by Azem Galica, against the incorporation of Kosovo into Yugoslavia.
 Fighting blew up in Drenica, Galica's home territory.
 Yugoslav Kingdom troops moved into Drenica and wounded Galica who later died as a result.
 His death dealt a mortal blow to the Albanian armed resistance against Yugoslav military presence in Kosovo, which he had led for the previous eight years.
 The end of the major Kacak resistance came when Yugoslav government helped Ahmed Zogu to return to power in Tirana in December 1924, in exchange for his suppressing the Committee for the National Defence of Kosovo.